 Mookaite Jasper | Properties and Meaning

-Mookaite Jasper | Popular Lapidary Material
+Mookaite Colourful Lapidary Material

-Although named locally after the area where this variety of jasper is found, the name mookaite has never been officially registered.
-The name comes from Mooka Station which was once a sheep farm located to the west side of the remote and rarely visited Kennedy Range National Park in Western Australia.
-This is the only place in the world where mookaite has been be found and the deposit is on privately owned land so access is restricted.
-The name is often incorrectly spelt and many articles online refer to mookaite by different names all of which strangely, are quite similar.
+The name mookaite is believed to have come from the aboriginal word mooka meaning "running water".
+Many articles online refer to mookaite by different names all of which strangely, are quite similar.
 Some of these include mookalite, mook, mookerite and mook jasper.
-Although frequently referred to as a mineral mookaite is actually a rock because like most varieties of jasper it's made up of a number of different minerals and substances.
+Although frequently referred to as a mineral mookaite is in fact a rock because like most varieties of jasper, it's made up of several different minerals and substances.

 The colours in mookaite are caused primarily by the presence of iron and manganese and along with precious opal, it's one of Australia's best known gemstones.
 On Mohs scale of mineral hardness it grades 6 to 7 which means it's relatively hard but the stone is also brittle so will break or fracture quite easily.

 Our Collection of Mookaite